intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windos_users.md

     ![](figs/gimp_execute_SD.png)

-- Change the selected fields to set "Stable Diffusion" configuration, then click "Load Models" to the load models into the target devices.
+- Change the selected fields to set "Stable Diffusion" configuration and choose the desired "Power Mode" you want, then click "Load Models" to the load models into the target devices based on your power mode selection.

     ![](figs/gimp_load_model.png)

     > **Notes:** It takes time in this step.

 - Finally, you can optionally enter any text or changes the parameters in the selected field, then click "Generate" to generate image.

     ![](figs/gimp_sd_ui.png)

     >**Notes:**
-    > - Text encoder and VAE can currently run on CPU, or GPU, not NPU.
+    > - Power Mode is now enabled- Users can select between the following options depending on their use case:
-    > - This demo is based on the following configuration for the most efficient, optimized and good quality image generation:
+    >   - Best Performance
-    >   - Text encoder on CPU
+    >   - Best Power Efficiency
-    >   - Unet model runs on GPU and NPU in parallel.
+    >   - Balanced
-    >   - VAE decoder run on GPU
+    > - If you wish to generate more images in single run, please modify the Number of Images section.